nealstewart/backbone.validations/README.markdown

 The custom validation function works in a similar manner to the normal model.validate.
 It receives the value you're setting.
 Have it return a non falsy value if you'd like it to throw an error.

+I am stomping ALL OVER the original Backbone.Model.
+If you feel skeezy about this, then feel free to call:

+    Backbone.Validations.noConflict();

+Which will restore Backbone.Model to its' rightful spot, and allow you to find the new validating model at:

+    Backbone.Validations.Model

 TODO: